ALL COSTUMES WILL NEED TO MEET GENERAL COSPLAY RULES!

 Some exceptions apply to larger props and accessories that will only be worn or carried during the contest.

-Want to show off your costume or awesome skit on stage?
+Want to show off your costume on stage?
 Why not participate in our Saturday night Cosplay Contest?
 We will have online sign-ups for the contest available until 1 week prior to the convention.
 For those who wish to sign up at the convention: Friday allows for craftsmanship and exhibition while those who sign up on Saturday are automatic exhibition only.
 Everyone entering the cosplay contest will need to check-in with cosplay staff to sign up for scheduled time slots, which are first-come, first-served.
 You do not have to be in costume during this time.
 Judging will take place on Saturday.
 If you do not arrive on time for your prejudging time slot, you will automatically be disqualified.
 No exceptions unless previously discussed with staff.

 Information on the times and locations of cosplay registration and judging will be available as the convention date draws near.